sportsclimbs/sportclimbs-2/content/peak/stoney/stoney-west/stoney-west-topo.md

 To the R of the hole of *The State of the Nation* is an obvious roof.
 Climb the slab below the the overhang above.

 **28. A Timer and a Place (6a) &starf;**
-A pleasant arete moving rightwards through bulge to belay.
+A pleasant arête moving rightwards through bulge to belay.

 **29. Deconstruction (6a)**
 Pleasant face climbing leads to a final bulge.